Tag: Andrew Gwynne

 Andrew Jones

-The M60 Smart Motorway Project near Denton is currently in its early design stage and the scope and boundaries of the project are still being defined.
-By its nature of this type of project, Highways England expect that the scheme will mostly be within the existing footprint.
+The M60 Smart Motorway project near Denton is currently in its early design stage and the scope and boundaries of the project are still being defined.
+By the nature, of this type of project, Highways England expect that the scheme will mostly be within the existing motorway footprint.
+This could include a quiet road surfacing or sound barriers.

-Any compensation arrangements will be the same as for all such improvement schemes.
-If there is a requirement to purchase land then the owners of that land can expect to be appropriately compensated.
-Similarly if properties in the area of the scheme qualify for noise insulation under the Noise Insulation Regulations, then appropriate offers will be made.
+However, any compensation arrangements will be the same as for all such improvement schemes.
+If properties in the nearby area of the scheme qualify for noise insulation under the Noise Insulation Regulations, then appropriate offers will be made.

 • Andrew Gwynne – 2016 Parliamentary Question to the Department for Communities and Local Government